 Emiliana R. Simon-Thomas

-Emiliana R. Simon-Thomas, Ph.D., is the science director of the Greater Good Science Center, where she oversees the GGSC’s Expanding Gratitude project.
+Emiliana R. Simon-Thomas, Ph.D., is the science director of the Greater Good Science Center, where she oversees the GGSC’s fellowship program, is a co-instructor of its Science of Happiness online course, and helps run its Expanding Gratitude project.

 Stories by Emiliana R. Simon-Thomas

 Our team names the most provocative and influential findings published during this past year.

 Articles: Are the Rich More Lonely?By Emiliana R. Simon-Thomas | June 1, 2016

 Two new studies disagree about the link between income and social connections.
 Emiliana Simon-Thomas takes a closer look.

 Articles: Where Does Kindness Come From?By Emiliana R. Simon-Thomas | May 5, 2016

 A new study fuses methods from several different branches of science to reveal the forces that shape kindness.

 A new study contradicts prior research by suggesting that a happy life isn’t necessarily a longer one.
 But a closer look reveals that there's more to the story.